Workiva/over_react/doc/wrapping_js_components.md

 ## Using `uiJsComponent`

-`uiJsComponent` is used to create the `UiFactory` attached to the JS component.
+`uiJsComponent` is used to create the Dart `UiFactory` attached to the JS component.
 In other words, after using `uiJsComponent`, you will have a Dart `UiFactory` that can be used like a factory that was written entirely in Dart.
-Invoking the `uiJsComponent` itself is actually one of the simplest parts of the wrapping process and is ultimately the culmination of other steps.
+Invoking `uiJsComponent` itself is actually one of the simplest parts of the wrapping process and is ultimately the culmination of other steps.
 However, because it's the heart of the everything, we wanted to introduce it early as the cornerstone that will tie upcoming sections together.
 If you want to walk through this guide step by step though, then adding the code from this section should be the last block to be added in the component file.

 Invoking the API looks like: